fable2-samples/minimal-canvas-app/README.md

 See [NuGet Fable must haves](https://nugetmusthaves.com/Tag/Fable) for a list of great Nuget packages for your app to build on.

+Check out [elmish](https://elmish.github.io/elmish/) to add an "elmish" architecture to your app.

 ## App design

 The app simply calls `init` which gets the first `<canvas>` element in the document (`index.html`).